AT2019cmw: A highly luminous, cooling featureless TDE candidate from the disruption of a high mass star in an early-type galaxy: Discussion

 \subsection{Disrupted star mass}

 We can infer a conservative minimum value of $\sim0.9\,\mathrm{M_{\odot}}$ for the mass of the disrupted star using the integrated emitted energy post-peak found in Section~\ref{sec:Blackbody}, assuming an accretion efficiency of $10\%$.
-However, our model fits in Section~\ref{sec:Redback}, Section~\ref{sec:RedbackBolometric} and Section~\ref{sec:Outflow} suggest that the disruption of a star in the tens of solar masses is favoured to explain AT2019cmw's other observed features, such as its extreme peak luminosity and consistently large blackbody radius.
+However, although we note that our mass estimates are dependent on assumptions for values such as $\mathrm{\eta}$, $\mathrm{\kappa}$ and the exact emission geometry of AT2019cmw, our model fits in Section~\ref{sec:Redback}, Section~\ref{sec:RedbackBolometric} and Section~\ref{sec:Outflow} suggest that AT2019cmw is the result of the disruption of a star in the tens of solar masses.
+In these model fits, this interpretation is favoured to explain AT2019cmw's other observed features, such as its extreme peak luminosity and consistently large blackbody radius.
 As seen in Equation 1 from \citet{sarin_tidal_2024}, for example, the photospheric radius in the model is proportional to the natural logarithm of the envelope mass.

+Figure~\ref{fig:BHvsStar} shows the values from our model fits for AT2019cmw from Section~\ref{sec:Redback} and Section~\ref{sec:RedbackBolometric} compared to a subsample of TDEs and candidate TDEs with well-measured estimates of the masses of the disrupted star and black hole from the literature.
+For comparison we chose the featureless TDEs from \citet{hammerstein_final_2023} that appear spectroscopically similar to AT2019cmw, as well as the events with the highest disrupted star masses estimated for each of their other three spectroscopic subclasses.
+We also chose AT2023vto and AT2021lwx for comparison, recent well-studied events with notably high estimates for the mass of the disrupted star.
+Additionally, we show AT2020neh \citep{angus_fast-rising_2022} and Dougie \citep{vinko_luminous_2014}, events that appear to show significant post-peak cooling, similar to AT2019cmw.
+Dougie also displays featureless spectra throughout its evolution.

 As can be seen in Figure~\ref{fig:BHvsStar}, the disrupted star masses for AT2019cmw that we infer from our model fits are significantly different from those found by \citet{hammerstein_final_2023} for the featureless TDEs in their sample fit to the model from \citet{mockler_weighing_2019} using \textsc{MOSFiT} \citep{guillochon_mosfit_2018}.
 The events from \citet{hammerstein_final_2023} all converge to a disrupted star mass of $M_{*} < 10\,\mathrm{M_{\odot}}$ despite being a similar peak luminosity to AT2019cmw.
 They do however find that TDE-He events converge on average to a high disrupted star mass, with 2 out of 3 of their TDE-He events converging to a stellar mass of $10-20\,\mathrm{M_{\odot}}$ in \textsc{MOSFiT}.
 They state that this is possibly because they result from the disruption of evolved high mass stars.
 They also find three TDE H+He events that converge to disrupted star masses of $\gtrsim10\,\mathrm{M_{\odot}}$ in \textsc{MOSFiT}.
 The event AT2019ehz in their sample also converged to a mass of $\sim10\mathrm{M_{\odot}}$ in \textsc{MOSFiT} despite being a TDE-H event.